 18 Ways to Prepare for Zoom Interviews

 With technology advancing every day, we have seen platforms like Zoom and Webex almost eliminate in-person interviews for good.
 Zoom interviews tend to be more convenient and more accessible than traditional in-person interviews.
 There are many similarities between a Zoom interview and an in-person interview.
 However, the ways you prepare for each may be a little different.
-We will share the top 18 ways to prepare for your next Zoom interview.
+We will share the top ways on how to prepare for a Zoom Interview.

 Practice using Zoom

 The first step to learning anything is practice.
 Tom Brady would never be the player he is today without practice.
 If you are new to using Zoom, the easiest way to get used to it is practice.
 Before you do anything else to prep for an interview, make sure you know all the platform’s capabilities.
 Test out the platform with friends and family to fix any problems that arise before the interview.

 Take a step further.
 Get a sibling, parent, grandparent, or friend to do a mock interview with you.
 Have them invite you to a Zoom meeting and have them ask you questions like a typical interview.
 Make sure you fix all the technical difficulties like mic volume and camera situation during this mock interview, so it doesn’t happen during the actual Zoom interview—no need for a big mistake to occur on a Zoom call.

 Updating your resume should be done before you apply for jobs!
 However, sometimes things come up, and you haven’t had time to add a recent job or accomplishment onto it.
 Before your Zoom interview, make sure you take 30 minutes to update everything on your resume, including dates, new jobs, etc.